danielphan-dp/github-data-analytics/README.md

 Input: The datasource containing a snapshot of data collected from ~2.9 millions public GitHub repos.

 Output: Useful data for training machine learning models.

+#### General Strategy

+For filtering, perform all operations that can be done by SQL first.
+Then, whatever are left will be performed by the connecting to the GitHub API.

 #### Requirements & Tasks: